-- 1. Status of Operation of the Rules Concerning Items Necessary for the Performance of Duties by the Audit Committee (hereinafter the "Rules") - a) Items regarding the directors and employees of the Company who assist in the duties of the Audit Committee of the Company
+1. Status of Operation of the Rules Concerning Items Necessary for the Performance of Duties by the Audit Committee (hereinafter the "Rules")

 The Company has established the Management Audit Department as a department with responsibilities to aid the duties of the Audit Committee.
 Staff of the Management Audit Department perform their duties under the direction of the Audit Committee and according to the rules established by the Audit Committee and the audit plan for the individual fiscal year.
 Their service is governed by the provisions of work regulations.
 Note that there is no director in place to aid the duties of the Audit Committee.